Abrar1S/Fashion-MNIST-/README.md

 ### **2. Hybrid Approach: Compact Convolutional Transformer (CNN + Vision Transformer)**

 For the second approach, we implemented a **Compact Convolutional Transformer (CCT)**, which combines a CNN with a Vision Transformer to further improve the precision of classification.
+Also one of the main takeaways from CCT model is that it works fantastic on small dataset wherease ViT works best in a much more larger dataset.
 This hybrid model was built using the PyTorch framework.
 Below is the flowchart of the CCT model:

 - **CCT Model Flowchart:**